 In November 2021, the European Commission published its proposal to amend MiFIR as part of the Capital Markets Union (CMU) initiative.

-Today, ESMA have stated their support for these changes.
+Today, ESMA has stated its support for these changes.

 Specifically regarding proposals to update MIFIR reporting, ESMA states; "ESMA would like to emphasise the benefits that a broader revision of MiFIR in relation to reporting requirements could bring.
 Reducing the complexity and scale of reporting while improving data quality can contribute positively to the CMU objectives.
 In line with the principles outlined in the Commission data strategy, ESMA’s Final Report on the MiFIR review of the obligations to report transactions and reference data6 aimed at simplifying and streamlining the current reporting regimes whilst ensuring quality and usability of the reported data, thus reducing compliance costs for reporting entities.